Developer’s Guide

 Inside the python file, there should at least be a class with again the same name of the python file but in camel case form.

-Your class should be a subclass of BaseTwitterRelatedScript.
-But you will usually extend a sub-class of this class like BaseTimelineScript or BaseDirectMessageScript to implement your script.
+But you will usually extend a sub-class of this class like BaseTimelineScript

-Twitter related base classes are written in core/scripts/twitter_related.
+Twitter related base classes are written in core/scripts/twitter_related

 Implementing a Stand-alone script

-Structure of stand-alone scripts are very much like twitter-related scripts but they should extend BaseStandaloneScript.
+Structure of stand-alone scripts are very much like twitter-related scripts but they should extend BaseStandaloneScript

-Standalone base classes are written in core/scripts/standalone.
+Standalone base classes are written in core/scripts/standalone

 Testing

-Before submitting a pull request, test your script by running twizhoosh.py.
+Before submitting a pull request, test your script by running twizhoosh.py

 Requirements

-You need Python 3.4 or later and twython 3.2 to run the code.
+or later and twython 3.2